neyrinckaudio/woo-ilok-orders/neyrinck-commerce/readme.txt

 = How does license creation work? =

-When a customer completes a purchase containing products with '_ilok_sku_guid' metadata, the plugin automatically creates licenses through the wp-edenremote system and stores the license reference with the order.
+When a customer completes a purchase containing products with 'ilok_sku_guid' metadata, the plugin automatically creates licenses through the wp-edenremote system and stores the license reference with the order.

 = How does subscription renewal work? =